AndreaAragao/AndreaAragao/README.md

 ### Hi there 👋

-Data analysis and development Student.
+**Student in Dataanalysis and development.

 🌍 "The result of the program is relative to the programmer's knowledge level." 🧠
 And I'm starting that process.